 Safe Work Australia was established under the Safe Work Australia Act 2008 (the SWA Act) and it operates under the Commonwealth Government governance, performance and accountability frameworks.
-Safe Work Australia is required by the SWA Act to prepare a corporate plan every four years which deals only with the outcomes to be achieved by Safe Work Australia and the strategies that are to be followed to achieve those outcomes.
+Safe Work Australia is required by the SWA Act each year to prepare a corporate plan covering a four year period which deals only with the outcomes to be achieved by Safe Work Australia and the strategies that are to be followed to achieve those outcomes.

 Together we continue to work to achieve: